-ARCH2000 Archtectural Design Commercial 42.0 Hours
+ARCH2000 Archtectural Design - Commercial 42.0 Hours

-In this course students will design a medium sized commercial building.
-Logical progressive steps, including the preparation of the many required free hand sketches, will result in a complete set of construction drawings that fulfils most of the requirements of the client.
+In this course, students will design a medium sized commercial building using non-combustible materials.
+Logical progressive steps and specific design requirements will result in a complete set of construction drawings that fulfills most of the requirements of the client.